gardener/etcd-druid/docs/development/testing.md

 ### Running Unit Tests

+!!! info
-> **NOTE:** For unit tests we are currently transitioning away from [ginkgo](https://github.com/onsi/ginkgo) to using golang native tests.
+    For unit tests we are currently transitioning away from [ginkgo](https://github.com/onsi/ginkgo) to using golang native tests.
 The `make test-unit` target runs both ginkgo and golang native tests.
 Once the transition is complete this target will be simplified.

 Run all unit tests